 Ace Mondo: Established in 2000, this nursery in Pyes Pa specialises in mondo grasses and liriopes.
 Wholesale only.

-Amazing Iris Garden: Wendy Begbie opens her country property near Katikati from Labour Weekend to mid-November, 9.30am-4pm, Friday-Sunday.
+Amazing Iris Garden: Wendy Begbie opens her display garden near Katikati from Labour Weekend to early December.
 The website includes a catalogue of mostly bearded irises and in 2015 incorporated the Louisiana irises formerly grown at Rivendell Nursery.

-Peter Berry: Peter’s Poike garden is home to the national collection of irises bred by Jean Stevens of Wanganui, active from 1913 until the early 1960s.
+Peter Berry: His Poike garden was home to a national collection of irises bred by Jean Stevens of Wanganui, active from 1913 until the early 1960s.
 An article about her work and life, written by an American enthusiast, can be found here.
+Unfortunately, Peter gave up his collection in about 2014.
+Peter is still breeding his own irises.

 Bruce Burrows: Bruce can often be found in Waihi Beach selling fruit and veges from his van – as well as a selection of grape vines.
 He collects those grape types that will grow well in the Western Bay of Plenty (go to the end of the article to read about Bruce).